“Dream as if you will live forever; Live as if you will die today.”

 Ok let’s talk about James Dean’s style.
 His look was always edgy and practical, a cool one, reflecting of the youth culture, a mixture of simplicity and chill vibes.
 He made a huge statement with his red leather jacket and everlasting denim look.
 His iconic style optimized the start of a new teen culture revolution.
 Denim and bomber jackets – both became synonymous with rebellion and a new way of life, the way of freedom and passion.

 His style was his own, simple but with loads of attitude.
-The iconic Jeans and Bomber Jacket look made history, a timeless image from Dean’s famous movie Rebel Without a Cause.
+The iconic Jeans and Bomber Jacket look made history, an image perfectly captured on the timeless Rebel Without a Cause movie poster.
 There we have the legendary Lee jeans, white T-shirt and that perfect slick back hairstyle -a real reflection of how the fifties newly define the cool teenage look.
-His style become a classic of the teen style genre – up there with Mary Quant’s mini skirt and the plaid shirt that Judd Nelson wears in The Breakfast Club.
+His style becomes an instant classic for the teen style genre – up there with Mary Quant’s mini skirt and the plaid shirt that Judd Nelson wears in The Breakfast Club.

 The Classy blue jeans